k8spatterns/katacoda/PredictableDemands/04-rp-deploy.md

 or you can also reach it externally via http://[[HOST_SUBDOMAIN]]-31666-[[KATACODA_HOST]].environments.katacoda.com/info

-(It could be that this might take a bit for the service to be available, so you want to retry if it doesn't succeed the first time)

 The [/actuator/health](http://[[HOST_SUBDOMAIN]]-31666-[[KATACODA_HOST]].environments.katacoda.com//actuator/health) endpoint exposes also the memory used by the JVM from the POV of the JVM.
 Can you spot how much memory the random-generator is using ?

 Try